How to hem?

-All edges of your dress be it a shirt, skirt, pants needs to be hemmed, unless you are going for the selvedge look or the frayed hem look.
+All edges of your clothing, be it a shirt, skirt, pants need to be hemmed, unless you are going for the selvedge look or the frayed hem look.

-Basically I love sewing hems by hand but sewing hems by machine is very convenient and FAST.
+I like sewing hems by hand but sewing hems by machine is very convenient and FAST.

 Checkout the post on 16 different ways in which you can hand sew a hem

-- If you are altering an existing hem, unpick the old stitches , remove all the old thread from the fabric ( this is important for a clean, professional look) .
+If you are altering an existing hem, unpick the old stitches , remove all the old thread from the fabric (this is important for a clean, professional look) .
 Iron open the folds.
-Now mark the new hem.

 Decide where you want the hem to be.
 Mark it by using a basting stitch or pin inserted horizontally every few inches , pin should be inserted just above where you want the hem to be.
 Press.